Get Involved Groups (GIG)

 These friendly, informal drop-in sessions are led by the group themselves.
 We meet face-to-face every six weeks to talk about the things that matter to us — like transport, planning, access and social issues.
 Each session includes guests from different council teams, so you can ask questions and share your views directly.
 It’s the only city-wide platform for disabled people to give feedback on a broad range of topics that impact daily life.

 This is a more formal group, co-produced with Brighton & Hove City Council, where members give feedback on specific consultations.
-Meetings are held online or in hybrid format every six weeks, and you’ll need to register in advance to take part.
+Meetings are held online usually every six weeks, and you’ll need to register in advance to take part.
 It’s a chance to dive deeper into how council services are designed and delivered — and to make sure they work for everyone.
 Members receive a small thank-you voucher after attending three meetings.

 Find out more below about our informal Get Involved Group